apify/apify-docs/docs/storage/dataset.md

 ### JavaScript API client

-Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) allows you to access your datasets from outside the Apify platform (e.g. from a Node.js application).
+Apify's [JavaScript API client](https://docs.apify.com/apify-client-js#ApifyClient-datasets) (`apify-client`) allows you to access your datasets from outside the Apify platform (e.g. from a Node.js application).

-To use the `apify client` in your application, you will first need to have [Node.js](https://nodejs.org/en/) version 10 or higher installed.
-You can use the following commands to check which version of Node.js you have.

-    node --version
-    npm --version

-You can then install the `apify-client` package from [NPM](https://www.npmjs.com/package/apify-cli) using the below command in your terminal.

-    npm install apify-cli
+For help with setting up the JavaScript API client, see the Storage section [overview page](https://docs.apify.com/storage/#setting-up-the-javascript-api-client).

-Once installed, `require` the `apify-client` package in your app, create a new instance of it using your account `user ID` and secret `API token` (you can find these on the [Integrations](https://my.apify.com/account#/integrations) page of your Apify account), and save your datasets to a variable for easier access.
+After importing the `apify-client` package into your application and creating an instance of it, save it to a variable for easier access.

-    // Import the `apify-client` package
-    const ApifyClient = require('apify-client');

-    // Create a new instance of the client const apifyClient = new ApifyClient({
-        userId: 'RWnGtczasdwP63Mak',
-        token: 'f5J7XsdaKDyRywwuGGo9',
-    });

     // Save your datasets to a variable for easier access const datasets = apifyClient.datasets;